-- Upper Oven and Lower Oven: Designates which oven the controls will operate.
-Select an oven before following the steps for starting a cooking or cleaning mode. - 2.
-Convection Cooking Modes: Convection cooking modes use increased air circulation to improve performance.
+- Convection Cooking Modes: Convection cooking mode uses increased air circulation to improve performance.
+See the Cooking Modes section for more information. - Traditional Cooking Modes: Your oven has the following traditional cooking modes: Bake and Broil.
 See the Cooking Modes section for more information. - 3.
-Traditional Cooking Modes: Your oven has the following traditional cooking modes: Bake, Broil, and Warm.
-See the Cooking Modes section for more information. - 4.
 Clean: Your oven has two cleaning modes: Self Clean and Steam Clean.
-See the Cleaning the Oven section for important information about using these modes. - 5.
-Start: Must be pressed to start any cooking, cleaning, or timed function.
-Also used to start the Warming Zone on the cooktop.

-- 6. Cancel/Off: Cancels ALL oven operations except the clock and timer.
-Does NOT cancel the Warming Zone on the cooktop. - 7.
+See the Cleaning the Oven section for important information about using these modes. - 4.
+Start/Enter: Must be pressed to start any cooking, cleaning, or timed function. - 5.
+Cancel/Off: Cancels ALL oven operations except the clock, timer and warming drawer. - 6.
 Timer: Works as a countdown timer.
-Press the Timer pad and number pads to program the time in hours and minutes.
-Press the Start pad.
-The timer countdown is complete.
-To turn the timer off press the Timer pad. - 8.
+Press the Timer pad and use the number pads to program the time in hours and minutes.
+Press the Start/Enter pad.
+The oven will continue to operate when the timer countdown is complete.
+To turn the timer off, press the Timer pad. - 7.
 Lock Controls: Locks out the control so that pressing the pads does not activate the controls.
-Press and hold the 0 pad, for three seconds to lock or unlock the control.
-Cancel/Off is always active, even when the control is locked. - 9.
-Options and Settings: The Options and Settings pads open up more detailed menus in the display that allow access to additional functions and cooking modes.
+Press the Lock Controls pad, for three seconds to lock or unlock the control.
+Cancel/Off is always active, even when the control is locked.

+- 8. Options and Settings: The Options and Settings pads open up more detailed menus in the display that allow access to additional functions and cooking modes.
 For each you select the function in the display using the associated number pad.
 You can exit at any time by pressing the Options or Settings pad again.
-See the Settings, Options, and Cooking Modes Sections for more details.
+See the Settings, Options, and Cooking Modes Sections for more details. - 9.
+Proof: Proof mode maintains a warm environment for rising yeast-leavened dough.
+If the oven is too warm, Proof mode will not operate and the display will show "Oven too hot for Proof".
+For best results, cover the dough while proofing and check early to avoid over-proofing.